ContradNamiseb/Sky-Namibia/README.md

 # SkyNamibia Airlines ✈️

-A modern, responsive airline website showcasing SkyNamibia Airlines - Namibia's premier regional carrier connecting Windhoek with major Namibian destinations and SADC capitals.
+A modern ,simple, responsive airline landing-page showcasing SkyNamibia Airlines - Namibia's premier regional carrier connecting Windhoek with major Namibian destinations and SADC capitals.

 ## 📋 Project Overview

-This is a student web design project that demonstrates a fully functional airline website with live flight tracking, destination showcases, and modern UI/UX design principles.
+This is a student web design project that simulates a semi-functional airline website with live flight tracking, destination showcases, and modern UI/UX design principles.

 **Created by:**
 - Contrad Namiseb